-When an address without port or with port 0 is configured, a new socket with a random port will be created for each outgoing connection.
-This has the side effect that the options for packet marks and interface-specific binds (except IPv6 link-local addresses) will only work with the CAP_NET_ADMIN capability (option drop capabilities no when fastd is built with capability support, root privileges otherwise).
+When the port is omitted completely, a new socket with a random port will be created for each outgoing connection.
+This has the side effect that the options for packet marks and interface-specific binds (except

+IPv6 link-local addresses) will only work with the CAP_NET_ADMIN capability.
+If fastd is built with capability support, it will automatically retain these capabilities; otherwise, fastd must run as root.